 The great architecture of Vakil Bazaar, Shiraz

 Vakil Bazaar is an amazing place to wander around for hours and enjoy purchasing lots of souvenirs varying from colorful carpets and clothes to gorgeous handicrafts and diverse spices.
-Vakil Bazaar is one of the main attractions of Shiraz and it is a great part of the Zandieyeh Complex that also includes the Vakil Bathhouse, Vakil Mosque, and arg of Karim Khan.
+Vakil Bazaar is one of the main attractions of Shiraz and it is a great part of the Zandieyeh Complex that also includes the Vakil Bathhouse, Vakil Mosque, and Arg of Karim Khan.
 To experience some sweet moments there, one should drink a cold glass of Khakishir a popular detoxing seed-based drink, or have a full bowl of Faloodeh a delicious combination of rice noodles, iced rose water, and sugar.
 Nasir al-Mulk Mosque, Zinat-ol-Moluk House, and Shahe-Cheragh are also attractions close to Vakil Bazaar.

 The Grand Bazaar of Isfahan

-The Grand Bazaar is also known as the Qeysarrieh Bazaar is one of the historical bazaars of Iran located in Isfahan.
-Being adjacent to Naghshe Jahan Square as a UNESCO world heritage site and also as a reminder of the glory of the Safavid era, it is a must-see attraction in Isfahan.
+The Grand Bazaar, also known as the Qeysarrieh Bazaar, is one of the historical bazaars of Iran located in Isfahan.
+Being adjacent to Naghshe Jahan Square as a UNESCO World Heritage site and also as a reminder of the glory of the Safavid era, it is a must-see attraction in Isfahan.
 The Grand Bazaar is one of the oldest and longest roofed bazaars in Iran as well as the Middle East linking the old region of the city to its new one.
 The architecture of the Grand Bazaar of Isfahan enchants visitors with its elaborate details, vaulted roofs, and beautiful alleys.
-One needs to stroll around to enjoy it all and to find out priceless handicrafts such as carpets, kilims, Minakari, and Qalamzani.
+One needs to stroll around to enjoy it all and to find priceless handicrafts such as carpets, kilims, Minakari, and Qalamzani.
 The bazaar has many alleys and lanes.
 Each of the lanes is an entrance to many shops selling particular goods such as carpets, kilims, gold, silver, spices, herbs, handicrafts, etc. That is a great experience to walk along vaulted pathways, enjoy the scents and colors, watch and chat with people, and buy some souvenirs in the Grand Bazaar of Isfahan.

-The Grand Bazaar is also known as the Qeysarrieh Bazaar is one of the historical bazaars of Iran located in Isfahan
+The Grand Bazaar, also known as the Qeysarrieh Bazaar in Isfahan

 Bazaars of Yazd